 When the INT0 bit is set (one) and the I-bit in the Status Register (SREG) is set (one), the external pin interrupt is enabled.
-The Interrupt Sense Control0 bits 1/0 (ISC01 and ISC00) in the MCU General Control Register (MCUCR) defines whether the External Interrupt is activated on rising or falling edge of the INT0 pin or is level sensed.
-Please note that INTF0 Flag is not set when the level-sensitive interrupt condition is met.
-However, INT0 interrupt is generated, provided that INT0 mask bit is set in GIMSK Register.
+The Interrupt Sense Control0 bits 1/0 (ISC01 and ISC00) in the MCU general Control Register (MCUCR) define whether the external interrupt is activated on rising or falling edge of the INT0 pin or level sensed.
 Activity on the pin will cause an interrupt request even if INT0 is configured as an output.
 The corresponding interrupt of External Interrupt Request 0 is executed from program memory address \$001.
-See also "External Interrupts".
+See also "External Interrupts."